jtreeves/atl-permits-heatmap/README.md

 1. Start the app: `npm run dev`
 2. Interact with the app in the browser (previous command should automatically open it): `http://localhost:5173`

+## Testing the App

+Describe all the different options for testing the repo, both programmatically with a test suite or manually.

+### Testing with Jest

+1. Run all unit tests: `npm run test`
+2. View any errors flagged

+### Testing with Cypress

+1. Run all end-to-end tests: `npm run e2e`
+2. View any errors flagged

+### Confirm Builds Pass

+Before opening any PR, you should ensure that your code both runs locally (via the above steps) and will not break a build.
+There are two scripts you may utilize in the CLI to simplify this check.

+-   Only check the build: `npm run build`
+    -   If a TypeScript-related error as defined in the `tsconfig.json` is found in the code, then the build will fail and provide you with a message of where in which files to find the error and why it is flagged as an error
+    -   Currently, no specific TypeScript errors are flagged in the configurations; only the general `strict` property is set to true, meaning only serious TypeScript errors should cause a build to fail
+    -   If no errors are found, the build will complete successfully, and an updated `dist` folder should be found at your root
+-   Check the build along with tests and linting, then apply formatting: `npm run check`
+    -   This command checks the unit tests by running `npm run test`, then checks the end-to-end tests by running `npm run e2e`, then checks the build by running `npm run build`, then checks the linting by running `npm run lint`, then enforces the formatting by running `npm run format`
+    -   If any tests fail, then the process with error out with sufficient messaging; this failures should be _dealt with first_, since they indicate a failure at a granular level
+    -   If the tests pass, then it will move out to check the build, and if that fails, then the process will error out with sufficient messaging; _build errors must be resolved_
+    -   If the build succeeds, then it will move on to the linting, and if that fails, then similar messaging will be presented to you; unlike build errors, _linting errors do not need to be resolved for production_
+    -   If the tests, the build, and the linting succeed, then the formatting will be updated, and a final confirmation message of `All checks passed!` will appear in your terminal

 ## Deployment